OpenAssetIO/OpenAssetIO-WG/meetings/2022-07-14/Slides-for-Working-Group-005-2022-07-14.md

 ## 🔩 Progress: Pybind shenanigans

 - Inheritance slicing(?!)
-- The Core OpenAssetIO API classes need to be inheritable in python 🤯
+- The core OpenAssetIO API classes need to be inheritable in python 🤯
 - The Python specialisation gets deleted when only C++ has a ref
 - Think we have a workaround: